dotnet-architecture/eShopOnContainers/k8s/README.k8s.md

 * A private Docker registry.
 Follow Azure Container Registry's [guide](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) to create one.
 * Optionally, previous steps can be skipped if you run gen-k8s-env.ps1 script to automatically create the azure environment needed for kubernetes deployment.
 Azure cli 2.0 must be previously installed [installation guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 For example:

     **Important**: Note the parameter "-createAcr true".
-If you are re-creating the K8s cluster but you want to re-use and existing ACR, say "-createAcr false".
+If you are creating the K8s cluster but you want to re-use and existing ACR, say "-createAcr false".

 >```
 >./gen-k8s-env -resourceGroupName k8sGroup -location westeurope -registryName k8sregistry -createAcr true -orchestratorName k8s-cluster -dnsName k8s-dns